On this date in 1956, newspapers all across the country published a “Bugs Bunny” comic strip that leaves a minor Seal Beach historical mystery.

 It’s not unusual for a comic strip creator to include references to real life landmarks, people, and organizations.
 E. C. Segar, creator of Popeye, had a running gag of references to the “Santa Monica Rod and Reel Club,” of which he was an enthusiastic member.

-The mention of “Sam’s Seafood Grotto” becomes even stranger when newspapers ran this two “Bugs Bunny” comic strips months apart in 1976.
+The mention of “Sam’s Seafood Grotto” becomes even stranger when newspapers ran these two “Bugs Bunny” comic strips months apart in 1976.

 So who made these references to Seal Beach’s local fish eatery twenty years apart?
 My theory is that the culprit is comic artist Ralph Heimdahl because he worked long term on the “Bugs Bunny” comic strip from the late forties to the late seventies.
 The writers assigned to the comic strip varied quite a bit, and the span between the 1956 strip and the 1976 strips points to someone who was worked on the strip for decades.